shoes/shoes-deprecated/README.md

 Let's start with the good news first.

-  Federales uses Ruby 2.0.0 (or higher) and Rubygems 2.0.14 (or higher) Linux users really can download a binary that works.
+  Federales uses Ruby 2.0.0 (or higher) and Rubygems 2.0.14 (or higher)

+  Linux users really can download a binary that works.
 They don't have to
     build from source.
 If they do build from source, it's easier.

   Added a Raspberry Pi distribution (Raspbian)

   For Linux, it installs Shoes in your home directory (~/.shoes/federales)
     and you get a menu selection.
 You can start from the commandline if you like, of course.

   Gem handling is greatly improved.
     Gem.setup may not be not required.
 If used, it works better.

   Windows 7+ version works much, much better.
 Serveral nasty bugs have
     been fixed and the installer is less offensive.

   OSX Mavericks and Yosemite works.
 Snow Leopard (10.6) is possible.

-  Includes a Shoes Cobbler app to clear your image cache and manage your
+  Includes a Shoes Cobbler app to clear your image cache and manage your Gems
-    Shoes/gem interface - see below discussion on gems.

   Packaging works again!

     From all 5 platforms to all 5 platforms.
     No longer tied to a dead website and you can change the website used for packaging and downloading without building Shoes from source.

 What doesn't work.

-  Link and Linkhover have to be replaced with Shoes::Link and Shoes::Linkhover The json gem is not included.
+  Link and Linkhover have to be replaced with Shoes::Link and Shoes::Linkhover

+  The json gem is not included.
 Ruby provides it.

-Important Concept.
+Important Concepts

   Ruby 1.9.3 brought a feature to ruby that made it very difficult to distrubute Shoes 3.0 or 3.1 or package a script with shoes.
 Shoes 3.2 has two variants:

     Tight Shoes - a sandboxed app you download.
 And send around.
     Loose Shoes - built from source and deeply tied to your system.
 You cannot distribute a Loose Shoes and expect it to work.

   You can use either Loose or Tight to Package but the package will always
     use a Tight Shoes